 - Use essential oils.
 Dilute lavender essential oil in almond or coconut oil and massage it into your legs, feet, arms, or hands.

 - Herbal infusions.
 Yarrow or ginger tea, horsetail, mistletoe, passion flower, gingko, thyme, sage, and rosemary are great for stimulating circulation.
 Drink whatever you have at home.
-Let it boil 15 minutes over low heat, then let it sit for 5 minutes, strain, and drink before each meal.

 - Eat one or two garlic cloves before breakfast, or add a lot to your diet.
 It increases blood flow and also removes plaque from your veins.
-This helps prevent arteriosclerosis.

 - Soak feet and hands in hot water with pepper every night.
 This is an ancient remedy that helps stimulate circulation in your arms and legs.